armakuni/tdd-java-training/docs/day1-exercise3-tdd-springboot-helloworld.md

-# Day 1 Exercise 2: TDD SpringBoot Component
+# Day 1 Exercise 3: TDD HelloWorld SpringBoot

 WIP: For relevant replacement of the React exercise.